Pjmcnally/ahk/README.md

 This is the main hub for all of my AutoHotkey files.

+Directions for setting this up:
+1. Clone this repo as a subfolder of you "My Documents" Folder (folder should be named ahk)
+2. Copy Autohotkey.ahk from ahk folder (repo) to "My Documents"
+3. Create a file called "autohotkey_main.ahk" in ahk folder (repo)
-To use create a file "autohotkey_main.ahk" (Based off of autohotkey_main_default.ahk) to include desired modules.
+* This file should be based off of autohotkey_main_default.ahk
+* Add any #Include statements to include desired modules.

-That file will not be tracked by git as it is a local config file.
+* autohotkey_main.ahk will need to be setup on each machine as it is not tracked.